gregco7/laundry_watch/README.md

 ![React](https://img.shields.io/badge/React-61DAFB?logo=react&logoColor=black)

-A local-first web app that tells you whether the washer is running (+ which phase it's in) driven by a taped-on vibration sensor and a learned model of what each phase of a cycle looks like in the frequency domain.
+A local-first web app that tells you whether the washer is running (+ which phase it's in), driven by a taped-on vibration sensor and a learned model of what each phase of a cycle looks like in the frequency domain.

 Runs entirely on your own machine.
 No cloud, no hosting.